Socially Vulnerable Survival Theory - Why the Right to Survival is Necessary -

 ****Effort alone cannot solve everything. ****

-Why the Survival Theory for the Socially Vulnerable is Essential
+Why a Survival Theory for the Socially Vulnerable is Essential

 When the socially vulnerable can lead stable lives, the stability of society as a whole increases.
 Poverty and inequality can lead to rising crime rates and social unrest.
 Therefore, supporting the socially vulnerable contributes to the stability of society as a whole.